maczokni/crimemapping_textbook_bookdown/docs/08-week8.md

 ## -2.4103 -0.6667 -0.2016  0.0000  0.4393  5.5831
 ```

-RD90 is a variable that has been centered in ).
+RD90 is a variable that has been centered in 0.
 It has been created by the researchers in such a way that is has a mean value of 0.
 Since we only have one explanatory variable in the model this corresponds to the mean of the homicide rate, 6.18.
 In many other contexts the intercept has less of a meaning.

-We then need the b1 regression coefficient for for our independent variable, the value that will shape the **slope** in this scenario.
+We then need the b1 regression coefficient for our independent variable, the value that will shape the **slope** in this scenario.
 This value is 3.77.
 This estimated regression coefficient for our independent variable has a convenient interpretation.
 When the value is positive, it tells us that *for every one unit increase in X there is a b1 increase on Y*.
 If the coefficient is negative then it represents a decrease on Y. Here, we can read it as "for every one unit increase in the resource deprivation score, there is a 3.77 unit increase in the homicide rate."

 Knowing these two parameters not only allows us to draw the line, we can also solve for any given value of X. Let's go back to our guess-the-homicide-rate game.
 Imagine I tell you the level of resource deprivation is 1.
 What would be your best bet now?
 We can simply go back to our regression line equation and insert the estimated parameters:

-y = b0 + b1x
+`y = b_0 + b_1x$`
-y = 6.18 + 3.77 (1)
+`y = 6.18 + 3.77 \times 1`
-y = 9.95
+`y = 9.95`

 Or if you don't want to do the calculation yourself, you can use the `predict` function (differences are due to rounding error):